docker-hosting/install/README.md

 ## Webserver structure

 In order to run the web server you need to clone this repository into `/var/www`.
 You need to create a docker network with `docker network create nginx-proxy`.

+### Restore backup
+To restore a backup, edit the file `backup/backup.env` and insert your AWS credentials.
+Afterwards run `./backup/restore.sh` and all files will be restored from your AWS S3 Bucket.

+### Creating backups
+To create backups, you can edit the file `backup/backup.env` and change the `CRON_SCHEDULE` variable.
+Then run `./backup/backup.sh` and a docker container is started that will sync your `/var/www` with the declared AWS S3 Bucket.